catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 check originals vs original dbb why do i have duplciates on the ps3 multiple repacks cannto happen
+[ ] progress bar on possible duplicate import is too short [ ] populate new tone fields
+[-] prepare the rebuild option
+[-] is dupli marked as ignore/ duplicate decompressed folder deleted?
+[-] redo save track at pack with update function
+[-] improve the overlay
+[-] fix for rebuild missing file
+[-] disable old and L->r
+[-] delete lib (gather lib from ps3-ftp/mac/pc 1. save 2. copy new)
+	[ ] Delete All
+[ ] cannot find sick sick sic (override)
+[ ] audioslave sections missing maybe cause its an original and i used my own logic to strip the DD [ ] usa peaches long naming fails at packing (shortes folder the random id) [ ] ps3 long names sogs(149char)(cannot be read)
+  [ ] after selecting deselect incl.
+Beta
+[x] update to wise 2015 (messages&testing)
+[ ] add simple logic to add sections
+	[ ] check and fix the Sections flag
+	[+] add sections (bored to death; Renabled BPR program) [ ] add conter of sections
+[x] ignore and del 4k/no psarc files invalid wil/should be added by nmew validation [x] alternate 0 improve
+	[+] with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
+	[ ]alt 1 ahead of a.
+[x] fix importing own songs, eg. ana
+[ ] standardiation double counted songs 7981
+[ ] stadardization still fedup adding duplicates
+[x] check help that crashed at infi.nhame (broken now) partial file now we do some checks on extension [-] add copy last and initial to mass pack
 [x] standardise genhash to the already exiusting maindb.GetHashCode [x] filename has [] covering artist name/album ...no [] separator for FN [x] reset crashes maindb..not realy